-This Singapore Prospectus dated 18 December 2024 is a second replacement Singapore prospectus lodged with the Authority pursuant to Section 298 of the SFA.
-It replaces the Singapore prospectus that was registered by the Authority on 20 June 2024 (which was replaced by the first replacement Singapore prospectus dated 21 August 2024).
+This Singapore Prospectus dated 19 February 2025 is a fourth replacement Singapore prospectus lodged with the Authority pursuant to Section 298 of the SFA.
+It replaces the Singapore prospectus that was registered by the Authority on 20 June 2024 (which was replaced by the first replacement Singapore prospectus dated 21 August 2024, the second replacement Singapore prospectus dated 18 December 2024 and third replacement Singapore prospectus dated 24 January 2025).
 This Singapore Prospectus shall be valid up to and including 19 June 2025, and shall expire on 20 June 2025.

-This Singapore Prospectus incorporates and is not valid without the Luxembourg base prospectus dated 4 December 2024 relating to the Company and the product annexes of the Sub-Funds (each a "Product Annex", collectively the "Product Annexes") attached therein (together, the "Prospectus").
+This Singapore Prospectus incorporates and is not valid without the Luxembourg base prospectus dated 3 February 2025 relating to the Company and the product annexes of the Sub-Funds (each a "Product Annex", collectively the "Product Annexes") attached therein (together, the "Prospectus").
 Unless the context otherwise requires, terms defined in the Prospectus shall have the same meaning when used in this Singapore Prospectus.
 You should note that the Luxembourg base prospectus and the Product Annexes may be updated from time to time, and apart from the Product Annexes of the Sub-Funds, there are other product annexes relating to other sub-funds of the Company that are not offered for investment to the Singapore public pursuant to this Singapore Prospectus and are hence not attached to the Prospectus.